Namkhana (community development block)

-Namkhana is a community development block that forms an administrative division in Kakdwip subdivision of South 24 Parganas district in West Bengal state of India.
+Namkhana is a community development block that forms an administrative division in Kakdwip subdivision of South 24 Parganas district in the Indian state of West Bengal.

 History

 When the Tebhaga movement broke out in 1946, the peasant movement affected several areas of what is now South 24 Parganas.
 Kakdwip and Namkhana were the storm centres of the movement.

 Geography

 Namkhana CD block is located at 21.7699°N 88.2315°E. It has an average elevation of 4 m.

 Namkhana CD block is bounded by Kakdwip CD block in the north, Patharpratima CD block and Sundarbans forests in the east, Bay of Bengal in the south and Sagar CD block, across the Muri Ganga, in the west.

 South 24 Parganas district is divided into two distinct physiographic zones: the marine-riverine delta in the north and the marine delta zone in the south.
 As the sea receded southwards, in the sub-recent geological period, a large low-lying plain got exposed.
 Both tidal inflows and the rivers have been depositing sediments in this plain.
 The periodical collapse of both the natural levees and man-made embankments speed up the process of filling up of the depressions containing brackish water wetlands.
 The marine delta in the south is formed of interlacing tidal channels.
 As non-saline water for irrigation is scarce, agriculture is monsoon dominated.
 Some parts of the wetlands are still preserved for raising fish.

 Namkhana CD block has an area of 370.61 km2.
 It has 1 panchayat samity, 7 gram panchayats, 131 gram sansads (village councils), 39 mouzas and 34 inhabited villages, as per the District Statistical Handbook, South Twenty-four Parganas.
-Namkhana, Kakdwip and Fraserganj Coastal police stations serve this block.
+Namkhana, Kakdwip and Fraserganj Coastal police stations serve this CD Block.
 Headquarters of this CD block is at Namkhana.

 Namkhana CD block has 264 km of embankments.
 Breaches in these embankments varied from 6.09 km in 2006-07 to 7.2 km in 2004-05.
 Embankments raised along rivers are of critical importance for the safety of lives and protection of crops, against daily tides and tidal surges.
 Technologically the embankment structures are weak and there is need of proper drainage of accumulated rain water through sluice gates.
 Crude cuts in embankments for drainage of accumulated rain water and channels built for providing water to large fisheries (bheris) also add to the hazards.
 Cyclones and tropical depressions are regular threats.

-Gram panchayats of Namkhana CD block/panchayat samiti are: Budhakhali, Fraserganj, Haripur, Mousuni, Namkhana, Narayanpur and Shibrampur.
+Gram panchayats of Namkhana CD block/panchayat samiti are: Budhakhali, Frezarganj, Haripur, Mausini, Namkhana, Narayanpur and Shibrampur.